olympiawoj/graphql-query-language-notes/graphql-query-language-transcript.md

 ## Use Variables to Filter a Query Result with GraphQL
+_**Description:** If you want to pass dynamic arguments to a GraphQL query, you can do so with GraphQL **query variables**.
+In this lesson, we’ll replace static or inline values with dynamic values and pass data as JSON to the query from the Query Variables panel._

 Instructor: [00:00] We'll start by opening up a new tab in GraphQL Playground by clicking the plus, and we're going to use this new tab to write a new `query`.
 We'll use our `allPets` query from before, but this time, we want to pass in some optional arguments.